 - proton-pump inhibitors (PPI), such as lansoprazole (Prevacid), esomeprazole (Nexium), pantoprazole (Protonix), or rabeprazole (AcipHex)

 Treatment may vary depending on your past medical history and if you have allergies to any of these medications.

 After treatment, you will have a follow-up test for H. pylori.
 In most cases, only one round of antibiotics is needed to clear the infection, but you might need to take more, using different drugs.

 Lifestyle and diet

-There’s s no evidence that food and nutrition play a role in preventing or causing peptic ulcer disease in people infected with H. pylori.
+There’s no evidence that food and nutrition play a role in preventing or causing peptic ulcer disease in people infected with H. pylori.
 However, spicy foods, alcohol, and smoking may worsen a peptic ulcer and prevent it from healing properly.
 Read about natural treatments for the H. pylori infection.

 For many people infected with H. pylori, their infections never cause any difficulties.
 If you’re experiencing symptoms and receive treatment, your long-term outlook is generally positive.
 At least four weeks after finishing your treatment, your doctor will check to make sure it worked.
 Depending on your age and other medical issues, your doctor may use a urea or stool test to check whether your treatment worked.